tc39/proposal-import-attributes/README.md

 ```

 Standardization here would consist of building consensus not just in TC39 but also in WHATWG HTML as well as the Node.js ESM effort and a general audit of semantic requirements across various host environments ([#10](https://github.com/tc39/proposal-import-attributes/issues/10), [#24](https://github.com/tc39/proposal-import-attributes/issues/24) and [#25](https://github.com/tc39/proposal-import-attributes/issues/25)).

+## History

+- **2019-12**: The proposal, named _module attributes_ is approved for Stage 1 ([notes part 1](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2019-12/december-5.md#module-attributes-for-stage-1), [notes part 2](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2019-12/december-5.md#module-attributes-continuation-of-earlier-discussion), [slides](https://docs.google.com/presentation/d/1pyRtuOjnaTV_wr3a7sOZEt3PVxrbhgy_JCXovm0Dklk)) to explore metadata for module imports, and to explore guarantees about modules with no code execution.
+- **2020-06**: _Module attributes_ advances to Stage 2 ([notes part 1](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2020-06/june-3.md#module-attributes-for-stage-2), [notes part 2](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2020-06/june-4.md#continuation-module-attributes-for-stage-2), [slides](https://docs.google.com/presentation/d/1MOVBh0gw7-tqEx-maEvS2HsgwXd5X5pcwL80V67xCIg)), with consensus based on the restriction that import attributes cannot be part of the cache key in the modules map.
+The proposed syntax is `import { x } from "./mod" with type: "json", something: "else";`.
+- **2020-09**: The proposal, renamed to _import assertions_, advances to Stage 3 ([notes](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2020-09/sept-22.md#import-assertions-for-stage-3), [slides](https://docs.google.com/presentation/d/1RuWMkNAatIZ6lhcdslD8cUD-zntioptqH1-hTbVlhzg)).
+The rename better describes the agreed assert-only semantics, and the keyword changes from `with` to `assert`.
+However, the proposal relaxes the caching restriction so that HTML can still include the module type as part of the cache key, while still respecting the "spirit" of the proposal.
+- **2021-05**–**2022-02**: The proposal, with the `import { x } from "./mod" assert { type: "json" };` syntax, is implemented and shipped in Chrome, Node.js and Deno.
+They all support the [JSON modules](https://github.com/tc39/proposal-json-modules) proposal.
+- **2023-01**: Due to [incommpatibility](https://github.com/whatwg/html/issues/7233) with the semantics needed by HTML for non-JavaScript modules, specifically regarding HTTP fetching and CSPs, the proposal is demoted back to Stage 2 ([notes part 1](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2023-01/jan-31.md#problems-with-import-assertions-for-module-types-and-a-possible-general-solution--downgrade-to-stage-2), [notes part 2](https://github.com/tc39/notes/blob/c7fa95d3f2d0af68eaba9d388d5f79f2e166a4cc/meetings/2023-01/feb-02.md#import-assertions), [slides](https://docs.google.com/presentation/d/1HbWhyo4tSnpv4vMZqCa2YQvi_mKdpDi4JWWBtSUQqQY)) to investigate a solution to the web platform's needs.
+- **2023-03**: The proposal is renamed to _Import attributes_ and moves back to Stage 3 (TODO: notes, [slides](https://docs.google.com/presentation/d/1Abdr54Iflz_4sah2_yX2qS3K09qDJGV84qIZ6pHAqIk)).
+The restriction on the cache key is completely removed, and the keyword changes back from `assert` to `with`: `import { x } from "./mod" with { type: "json" };`.
+For compatibility with existing implementations, the `assert` keyword will still be supported until it's safe to remove it, if it will ever be.

 ## Specification